Renormalization of the gluon distribution function in the background field formalism: General definitions and setup

 for the gluon field, where $n^{\mu}$ is a fixed light-like vector, meaning that $n^2=0$.
 By convention, $n^{\mu}$ is oriented towards the future ($n^0>1$).

 The Feynman propagator for gluon in vacuum, defined as the time-ordered correlator

 is obtained in the light-cone gauge~\eqref{eq:def-LCG} as

 in momentum space.
 In addition to the usual $k^2$ denominator, regularized by the $+i0^+$ in the standard way for Feynman propagators, there is an extra denominator $[n\!\cdot\!k]$ which require a regularization as well, in order to fully specify the propagator \eqref{eq:Feyn-prop_def}.
 This issue is related to the residual gauge freedom, after imposing the light-cone gauge condition~\eqref{eq:def-LCG}.
-In early studies in light-cone gauge QCD (in particular in Ref.~\cite{Curci:1980uw}), the extra denominator was regularized with the Cauchy principal value.
-However, such regularization leads to various complications, such as preventing to perform Wick rotations, and the loss of power counting criterion for the convergence of Feynman integrals.
+In early studies of QCD processes in light-cone gauge (in particular in Ref.~\cite{Curci:1980uw}), the extra denominator was regularized with the Cauchy principal value prescription.
+However, such regularization leads to various complications, such as preventing one from performing Wick rotations, and the loss of power counting criterion for the convergence of Feynman integrals.
 A better regularization for that denominator, compatible with Wick rotations and power counting, is the Mandelstam-Leibbrandt (ML) prescription~\cite{Mandelstam:1982cb,Leibbrandt:1983pj}, defined as

 where $\bar n^{\mu}$ is an additional light-like vector, with $\bar n^2=n^2=0$ and $\bar n\cdot n=1$.
-In Ref.~\cite{Bassetto:1984dq}, the Hamiltonian quantization of QCD has been performed in the light-cone gauge, leading unambiguously to the ML prescription~\eqref{eq:ML_prescription} for the Feynman propagator.
+In Ref.~\cite{Bassetto:1984dq}, the Hamiltonian quantization of QCD in the instant form (using the ordinary time $x^0$ to formulate the dynamics) has been performed in the light-cone gauge, leading unambiguously to the ML prescription~\eqref{eq:ML_prescription} for the Feynman propagator.
+By contrast, in other approaches to the quantization of QCD in the light-cone gauge, such as path integral quantization, or Hamiltonian quantization in the front form (with a light-cone variable $n\cdot x$ or $\bar n\cdot x$ replacing ordinary time to formulate the dynamics of the theory), no clear guidance could be obtained concerning the handling of the extra denominator $[n\cdot k]$.
+In such a way, the ML prescription is the best motivated one, and the only one which can be argued to derive from first principles.
 Interestingly, the Feynman propagator \eqref{eq:Feyn-prop_def} with the ML prescription can be rewritten as

 in which the second term can be interpreted as a ghost propagating along a light-like direction, resulting from the residual gauge freedom in the light-cone gauge~\cite{Bassetto:1984dq}.